efi98/oneshot-modding-guide/obsidian/Collaboration & Version Control.md

 ---

-## Do solo developers need this?
+## "Do solo developers need this?"

-## I don't need all of this, they're only sending me assets to include in the mod
+## "I don't need all of this, they're only sending me assets to include in the mod"

 It still helps you keep track of changes, and allows you to maintain a backup in case something happens to your PC if you're using something like Github.

 ---

-## It's too complicated...
+## "It's too complicated..."

 Then don't use it.